A seasonal twist on classic French toast. The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 Best Pumpkin French Toast

 There is something about the Fall season that slows me down a little, almost like a bear preparing for hibernation.
-There are things I look forward to like turning the air conditioning off, bonfires, and hoodies.
+There are things I look forward to like turning the air conditioning off, bonfires, and sweater weather.
 And there are a few things I hang onto until the snow flies – like grilling and flip flops!

 What You’ll Need: